scottlynn73/ukterrain/README.md

 `downloadUKterrain("/Users/Scott/Downloads/")`

 This will create a directory of files called Data_Downloads_UK in the directory containing the terrain files.
+This should only need to be run once.

 ### Viewing the extent of data and picking the correct tile for your site
 The package includes the showUKterrain function which produces a webmap showing the locations of the tiles included in the dataset.
 This is useful in selecting a tile for use later, the user can click the map points to get the reference for the tile so that they may select this tile for mapping or conversion.